across the world

 Business Account Reconciliation: Major Challenges and Their Solutions

 Account reconciliation can have a significant influence when understanding the monetary wellbeing of your business.
 This makes it a vital process for any business, regardless of size and industry.
-However, streamlining the bank account reconciliation process might be complicated for certain organizations when compared to others.
+However, streamlining the bank account reconciliation process can be complex for certain organizations.

 Research by Adra Match states that only 28% of finance professionals have faith in their month-end numbers.
 Hence, for every business, reconciliation is necessary to obtain essential insight regarding a business’s cash flow, leading to more faith in their month-end numbers.
 However, there are additional causes as well for making this a priority.